Kahnezzer/OldNewEngland/README.md

 **Q: Can I add my own mods?**
 A: The list is right at the .ba2 limit so it depends what you add.

-**Q: How do I update?**
-A: Updates will be announced on Nexus.
-Re-download the new Wabbajack file and reinstall. *Note: saves may break between versions.*

 ---